Blosc/bcolz/doc/reference.rst

     Accessor for attributes in ctable objects.

-    See :py:attr:`carray.attrs` for a full description.
+    See :py:attr:`bcolz.attrs` for a full description.

   .. py:attribute:: cbytes